GoogleCloudPlatform/professional-services-data-validator/README.md

 ### Managing Connections

-The Data Validation Tool expects to recieve a source and target connection for each validation which is run.
+The Data Validation Tool expects to receive a source and target connection for each validation which is run.

 These connections can be supplied directly to the configuration, but more often